gloggers99/gfx/README.md

 }
 ```
 ### OBJ Loader
-The OBJ loader in GFX is made completely from scratch using bare C++, it is multithreaded (ONLY for loading the file into vertices, the GPU object is made on the main thread) priority is speed and accuracy and compatibility.
+The OBJ loader in GFX is made completely from scratch using bare C++, priority is speed and accuracy and compatibility.
 It is capable of loading a model with ~12 thousand faces in ~300 milliseconds, and a model with 345 thousand faces (stanford armadillo) in just over 1100 milliseconds.
 > [!CAUTION]
 > Do not import models that use quads, if you are using blender export with the triangulate toggle on.
 Loading quads is a WIP feature.
 ```cpp